$$π₯ Infrastructure Health Report

 Natural Language Examples:

-- “Send me a daily health report at 9 AM”
+“Send me a daily health report at 9 AM”

-- “Schedule cost reports every Monday”
+“Schedule cost reports every Monday”

-- “Set up morning status updates”
+“Set up morning status updates”

 Direct Command:

-@Ohlala SmartOps schedule daily report at <time>
+$$@Ohlala SmartOps schedule daily report at

 Help and Information